 - Divide your launch into multiple mini-launches to shorten the feedback loop

-- Get some short boosts for traffic at the beginning, but do not forget to focus on long-term traction
+- Get some short boosts for initial traction, but do not forget to focus on long-term growth

 - Use your own product as a growth channel to expand your user base